Applied Linguistics - BA (Hons)

 - Our work developing corpus tools such as eMargin and WebCorp was judged ‘world leading’ by the UK Research Excellence Framework.

-- 94% of research in English at BCU was judged to be either world-leading (4*) or internationally excellent (3*) in REF2021.
+- Our teaching staff are also expert researchers in English Language and Literature.
+94% of research in English at BCU was judged to be either world-leading (4*) or internationally excellent (3*) in REF2021.

 - In the same exercise, 100% of the School’s research that had an impact beyond academia, was judged to be ‘outstanding’ or ‘very considerable’ in reach and significance.